IIIF/cookbook-recipes/index.md

     * [Using Annotations for Timed Text][0079]
     * [Using Caption and Subtitle Files with Video Content][0219]
     * [A Side-by-side Transcript of a Video Recording][0253]
-* Transcription of content into XML, with XPaths to select a segment

 ## Other kinds of annotations
 _(leading on to segmentation examples later)_

-* comments - various examples (51,52,54)
 * [Simplest Annotation][0266]
 * [HTML in Annotations][0019]
 * [CSS in an Annotation][0045]
-* Fragment selectors (61)
 * [Simple Annotation - Tagging][0021]
 * [Annotation with a Non-Rectangular Polygon][0261]
 * [Tagging with an External Resource][0258]